Are you craving lemonade, but are looking for a twist? Try adding blueberries.

 - Place ½ cup of sugar and ½ cup of water in a small saucepan set over medium high heat.
 Stir until the sugar dissolves, roughly 3 minutes, then remove from the heat and pour into a shallow container to speed up the cooling.
 Refrigerate until ready to use.

-Making the Blueberry Juice
+Making the Berry Juice

 - Bring the blueberries, ½ cup of sugar, and ⅓ cup of lemon juice to a boil in a medium saucepan, then reduce the heat and simmer for 4 minutes.
 Mash them up a bit with the back of a large metal spoon.
 You should end up with just under 2 cups of blueberries.